City’s

 Both sides struggled to make

-inroads during the first period that ran along
+inroads during the first period that ran along at a

-in the net following Martin Smith’s near
+following Martin Smith’s near post corner but

-out for a push on John Danby.
-Smith was in the
+referee Singh ruled the effort out for a push on John

-action again soon later forcing a full stretch
+Danby.
+Smith was in the action again soon later forcing

-save from Danby.
+a full stretch save from Danby.

-Despite forcing several corners,
+Despite forcing several corners, City

-gathered a long ranger effort from Jamie Hand.
+a long ranger effort from Jamie Hand.

-Just before the break Blundell
+Just before the break Blundell was

 Just after the break it was City’s

-turn to have an effort ruled out as Simon Yeo was
+turn to have an effort ruled out as Simon Yeo was adjudged

-wait long before the opening goal.
+the opening goal.

-The Quakers defence seemed to hesitate in clearing their lines on half-way
+The Quakers defence seemed to hesitate in clearing their

-and Holroyd sent Yeo through with a clear run on goal, he took the ball wide
+a clear run on goal, he took the ball wide of Russell

-A rejuvenated City went looking
+A rejuvenated City went looking for

-Sandwith sent a header over the bar when well placed.
+a header over the bar when well placed.

 The visitors introduced the former